kelsey-ek/of7azure/GUIDE/Failover.md

 *Lastly, boot up JEUS, Webterminal and OFmanager.*

-__e.__ Kill NODE1 and see if a new Pod is created in NODE2 and running successfully.
+__e.__ Kill the NODE and see if a new Pod is created another NODE and running successfully.

-*Let's say NODE1 is the one the Pod is currently running in and NODE2 is the empty one.
-I stopped aks-agentpool-24893396-1.*
+*I stopped aks-agentpool-24893396-1 NODE.*

 ```kubectl get nodes```
 ```bash